Randommood/GreatWideOpen2014/README.md

 Great Wide Open 2014
 =================

 The goal of this workshop is for you to understand the pros/cons of a given database and identify the situations when its best suited.
-We have two parts, one dedicated to relational databases and another dedicated to three pervasive NoSQL databases.
+We have two parts, one dedicated to relational databases and another dedicated to a few pervasive NoSQL databases.

 Each part is self-contained and I'll do my best to keep things as interactive as possible.
 If you have any particular topics you'd like me to cover please open an issue in this repo and I'll do my best to accomodate your needs.